Teenage Mutant Ninja Turtles (1987 TV series) season 10

 The tenth and final season of the Teenage Mutant Ninja Turtles 1987 TV series.
-Shredder and Krang return for a three part episode, and the Technodrome is still in Dimension X.
+The Teenage Mutant Ninja Turtles continue their fight with Lord Dregg.
+Shredder and Krang return for a three-part episode and the Technodrome is still in Dimension X.

 When the season aired, the interest for the Teenage Mutant Ninja Turtles had almost faded out.
 At the time, CBS was phasing out its Saturday-morning cartoon block.